Culture of the Southern United States: Drinks

 Iced tea is commonly associated with the South.
 Specifically, sweet tea, or brewed iced tea sweetened with granulated sugar, has traditionally been served in the South.
 In fact, most southern restaurants serve sweet tea in addition to "unsweet tea", whereas most restaurants in other regions serve only (unsweetened) iced tea.

 Many of the most popular American soft drinks originated in the South (Coca-Cola, Pepsi-Cola, Mountain Dew, Cheerwine, Big Red, Dr Pepper, RC Cola, and RC Cola's Nehi brand products).
 In much of Oklahoma, Arkansas, Tennessee, Georgia, Alabama, Texas, and other parts of the South, the term "soft drink" or "soda" is discarded in favor of "Coke" (see Genericized trademark).
-Some people use the term "co-cola", shortened from Coca-Cola, when ordering a soft drink.

 Official support for Prohibition existed in the Southern states before and after the 18th Amendment was in force in the US.
 Due to widespread restrictions on alcohol production, illegally distilled liquor or moonshine has long been associated (often rather stereotypically) with working-class and poor people in much of the region, especially in southern Appalachia.
 Many southern states are control states that monopolize and highly regulate the distribution and sale of alcoholic beverages.
 Many counties in the South, particularly outside of the large metropolitan areas, are dry counties that do not allow for alcohol sales in retail outlets.
 However, many dry counties still allow for "private clubs" often with low daily fees to serve alcohol on the premises.

 New Orleans is known as "the City that Care Forgot", epitomized by the saying laissez les bons temps rouler (let the good times roll).
 The Crescent City's culture revolves around food, drink, and community celebrations.
 Hurricanes are a famous French Quarter drink, as are sazerac cocktails and absinthe.

 The Upper South, specifically Kentucky, is known for its production of bourbon whiskey, which is a popular base for cocktails.
 As of 2005, Kentucky was credited with producing 95% of the world's bourbon, which has been referred to as America's only native spirit.
 The mint julep is traditionally depicted as a popular beverage among more affluent Southerners.
 Many other bourbons are produced in Kentucky including Evan Williams, Wild Turkey, and Bulleit.
 Southern Comfort is a flavored distilled spirit modeled after bourbon and made in Louisiana.

 Another form of spirit produced in the South is Tennessee Whiskey, with Jack Daniel's, made in Lynchburg, Tennessee being the number one selling whiskey in the world.
-George Dickel, is produced in nearby Tullahoma, Tennessee.
+George Dickel is produced in nearby Tullahoma, Tennessee.